firstdraft/guides/meteorologist-exercise-guide.md

 ## Part 1: Street &rarr; Coords

 Now that we've seen how to retrieve information from a URL using Ruby, let's plug it in to a real application.
+If you haven't already, launch your Rails app with `bin/server` and navigate to the homepage in a Chrome tab.

 I have started you off with three forms: